 The writers behind this newsletter.

 Resident child and adolescent psychiatrist.
 Professional listener to teenage silence.
-Sharing the insights I wish every family had tried while waiting for their first assessment.
+Sharing the insights I wish every family tried while waiting for their first assessment.

 You can find recent issues that have been published by Parenting through psychiatry on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.